MightyX3N/pluvia.site/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec a lacinia orci.
 Nunc sodales massa enim, nec consectetur orci tempus ac.

+[cutoff] - this is a shortcode it bascially will cutuff the post on the blog page this may be needed if your post is long, the entire post will show as is on the post page, the [cutoff] is removed on posts to not be shown

 ### Section with image

 ![alt text for the image](/_images/pic4.jpg "Caption for the image")